SammyK/run-tests/README.md

 We should treat run-tests like any other legacy application and refactor it in little bits at a time.
 Over time the code will become much more manageable so that squashing bugs and adding features will become much more achievable.

-The drawback to refactoring in this way (a little at a time) in the open-source context is that it can take ages if pull requests don't get merged in quickly.
-To alleviate this **we need two dedicated volunteers with push-access to the php-src repo who will commit to reviewing and testing pull requests for run-tests**.
-The goal would be to have a pretty reasonable turn-around time for each PR (about 1-3 days).
+The drawback to refactoring in this way (a little at a time) in the open-source context is that it will take ages, especially pull requests don't get merged in quickly.
+To speed up development **we need two dedicated volunteers with push-access to the php-src repo who will commit to regularly reviewing and testing pull requests for run-tests**.
+The goal would be to have a pretty reasonable turn-around time for each run-tests PR (about 1-3 days).

+## In it for the long haul

+The run-tests refactor will take many months and probably years to "complete".
+The good news is that with every PR, run-tests will be a little bit better than it was before.

 ## Proposed refactoring path

 Luckily, the run-tests script is just under 3,000 lines of code which sounds like a lot, but it is not too difficult to wrap your head around it with a few hours of auditing.
-I (Sammy Kaye Powers) have scanned the whole script and made notes of my discoveries in the [Audit Notes](#audit-notes-wip) section below.
+I (@SammyK) have scanned the whole script and made notes of my discoveries in the [Audit Notes](#audit-notes-wip) section below.

 After my audit, I propose we kick-off the refactor of run-tests as follows.

 - [ ] Create a `run-tests` folder where all the PSR-4 autoloaded & manually included code will live.
-- [ ] Move this `README.md` to the `run-tests` folder and keep it updated as run-tests documentation. #DocumentationDrivenDevelopment
+- [ ] Move this `README.md` to the `run-tests` folder and keep it updated as run-tests API documentation while it gets refactored. #DocumentationDrivenDevelopment The [.phpt docs](http://qa.php.net/write-test.php) can stay where they are (although there are a few undocumented features like phpdbg that should be added to those docs).
 - [ ] Add a `CONTRIBUTING.md` to the `run-tests` folder to encourage others to get involved with the refactoring effort.
-Would include tips such as: "PR's for run-tests should be prefixed with the tag [run-tests]."
+The document would include tips such as: "PR's for run-tests should be prefixed with the tag [run-tests]."
+And: "With each refactor, add unit tests and run the whole `phpt` test suite as an 'end-to-end' test to ensure that you didn't break anything."
 - [ ] Install PHPUnit with composer **as a dev dependency so that `composer install` won't be required to execute run tests**.
-You'll only need to run `composer install` if you want to run the unit tests.
+You'll only need to run `composer install` if you want to run the unit tests against the run-tests tool.
 We'll also be using our own autoloader for "production", not the composer one.
 - [ ] Keep `run-tests.php` where it is (for forever) and start refactoring the code into the autoloaded classes and included functions from the `run-tests` folder.
-The ultimate goal would be to have `run-tests.php` to just include the bootstrap file and fire off the run-tests app.
+The ultimate goal would be to have `run-tests.php` just include the bootstrap file and fire off the run-tests app.

-With each refactor, add unit tests and run the whole `phpt` test suite as an "end-to-end" test to ensure that you didn't break anything.

 Each refactor should take us closer to the following goals: